 Grades 6-12: Same as Grades 3-5 except students may choose to challenge themselves on a Lunar Dust Course that is longer and includes obstacles that the rover must steer around by sending blocks of code to their rover.
-In the crater, the rover will take two measurements, one from the permanently shawdowed region of the crater and another from the non-permanently shaded region and collect sample(s) for bonus points.
+In the crater, the rover will take two color measurements and collect sample(s) for bonus points.
 The rover will then exit the crater by choosing the appropriate steep incline.